mobify/workshop--adaptivejs-site-1x/README.md

         }
     }
     ```

-8. Open the file `home.dust` under /adaptation/templates
+    Save the `home.js` file and close it.

+8. In the editor, from the `/adaptation/templates` folder, open the `home.dust` Dust template file.
-9. Add the three elements to the template
+9. Inside the content block, add the three elements from this snippet:

     ```html
     {<contentBlock}